BlandineK/MyReminder/README.md

 ## Installation

   .
-Install Android Studio.
+Install Android Studio

   .
-Extract the downloaded file to a certain folder.
+Extract the downloaded file to a certain folder

   .
 In the terminal :
-                    - Change directory to where you extracted the file.
+                    - Change directory to where you extracted the file
-                    - Also change directory to bin.
+                    - Also change directory to bin
-                    - Then type ./studio.sh.
+                    - Then type ./studio.sh

 ## Technologies Used